 We must create an exceptional educational experience for every student in every grade level we serve.

 We must address the academic, spiritual, and social-emotional needs that our students face after two years of disruption caused by the pandemic.

 Using our hybrid (public/private) approach, we must create an aligned model that can provide a distinct school program for the students in our community.

 Build a Comprehensive Campus

-We will expand and renovate our facilities and outdoor spaces to accommodate our growth and ensure our students will thrive.
+We must expand and renovate our facilities, outdoor spaces, and common areas to accommodate our growth and ensure our model can thrive.

 Focus on Educational Excellence

-Rooted in our Christian faith since our founding, Yellowstone has been committed to providing an excellent education.
+Rooted in our Christian faith since our founding, Yellowstone is committed to providing an excellent education.